Communications and Computing & Engineering Building

 Students learn how to write about arts and culture by reporting on local events and developing a theoretical framework for cultural reviewing.
 Topics include television, music, theater and film.
 In addition to hands-on reporting assignments, coursework includes readings, screenings and fieldwork.

 JRN 380.
-Fundamentals of Digital Journalism.3 Credits.
+Multimedia Storytelling.3 Credits.

 This course covers the principles and practices associated with researching and producing stories for digital media.
 Students are required to produce stories that include textual, audio, video and interactive elements.

-Prerequisites: Take JRN 106 or SPS 106; and JRN 260 or JRN 263.
+Prerequisites: Take one from each group: JRN 106 or SPS 106 or FTM 110 and JRN 260 or JRN 263 or SPCM 201.

 Students learn methods and tactics of writing about businesses for mass communication.
 The course covers why and how companies operate and how to write stories about corporate news from public records and other sources.